 normal softens the presence of unwanted artifacts in the analog bucket brigade device signal chain.
 Since this might change the desired tonality of spectre-heavy patches, you can return to the original v1.0 settings with grit.

 To save a patch from Atrium to your computer, use the download buttons for each patch slot.
-The file's name will auto-populate as preset_X.lua; feel free to rename it, just be sure to keep the .lua extension!
+The file's name will auto-populate as preset_X.lua; rename it to something memorable!
+Just be sure to keep the .lua extension.

 To load a patch onto Atrium from your computer, use the upload buttons for each patch slot and select the Lua file you wish to upload.
 Loading into a slot overwrites its existing patch, so download before you upload.

-The update process will place your Atrium into 'bootloader mode', or Device Firmware Update (DFU) mode, which will make it unresponsive until it reboots.
+The update process will place your Atrium into 'bootloader mode' which will make it unresponsive until it reboots.
 Once the update begins, do not unplug Atrium until you are told its safe to do so.

-Update to latest.
-Update from file and choose the .dfu file you want to load via the dialog box that pops up.
-Click the second Update button.Because of browser security protocols, you now will be prompted to connect to the DFU'd Atrium, which will appear as DFU in FS Mode.
-If you do not wish to proceed, click 'Cancel' and disconnect your Atrium – cycle its power to return to its standard operation.
+Update to Latest.
+Update from File and choose your .dfu file in the dialog box.
+Then click the Update button.You will be prompted to connect to the Atrium bootloader, which will appear as DFU in FS Mode.
+If you don't want to update, click 'Cancel', then unplug and replug Atrium's power cable to return to normal operation.

-Once you connect to the DFU'd Atrium, you must proceed with the rest of the firmware flashing process.
-Stay on this tab as the process completes, wait for confirmation that the firmware has flashed, and only disconnect when the Clerk tells you it's now safe to.
+Once connected, the update starts immediately.
+Do not disconnect Atrium while the update proceeds.
+Stay on this tab as the update runs, wait for confirmation that the firmware has flashed, and only disconnect when Clerk tells you "Update complete!".